kylecornelissen/ideabox-post-delete/README.md

 - Practice w/ Postman

 ### Setup
+1. Clone [this repo](https://github.com/turingschool-examples/network-request-exercises) for the local api
+1. Run `npm i` in the api's directory
+1. Run `npm start` to boot up the api
-1. Clone this repo and open in editor.
+1. Clone this repo and open in editor
-1. Run `npm i`
+1. Run `npm i` in the project repo's local directory
-1. Open [http://localhost:3000](http://localhost:3000/) to view it in the browser.
+1. Run `npm start` to view it in the browser at [http://localhost:3000](http://localhost:3000/)

 ### Lesson Info
 https://frontend.turing.io/lessons/module-3/network-request-exercises.html